thomatou/ikon/README.md

 * Python3.x (tested with python3.7)
 * [`selenium`](https://pypi.org/project/selenium/)
 * [`schedule`](https://schedule.readthedocs.io/en/stable/)
 * [`chromedriver`](https://chromedriver.chromium.org/downloads).
-Make sure you specify the absolute path to your chromedriver executable file in the `ikon_reservations.py` file.
-On ubuntu, Install the chrome driver using the following command: `sudo apt-get install chromium-chromedriver`.
+Make sure you specify the path to your chromedriver executable file in the `ikon_reservations.py` file.
+On Ubuntu, install the chrome driver using the following command: `sudo apt-get install chromium-chromedriver`.
 Your chromedriver will then be located at the following location: `/usr/bin/chromedriver`.
 * [`pytz`](https://pypi.org/project/pytz/).
 This is to ensure that the script runs on your timezone.
 The current implementation assumes that you're on LA time.
 If that is not the case, look up your relevant timezone [here](https://stackoverflow.com/questions/13866926/is-there-a-list-of-pytz-timezones), and pass that to the `local_tz` variable in the `ikon_reservations.py` script.

 To specify the desired reservation dates, fill in the information for every reservation desired using the `mock_credentials.py` file.
 Now, change the name of that file to `credentials.py`.